 As said above, using @mention will call out the person, which means that you can alert someone to specific content in the resource, or to a particular comment thread.

 As well as calling the person out on the resource, they will receive an email notification containing your comment and a quick link to view the resource and reply (unless the person you have mentioned has their notifications set to "Nothing").
-More information on updating your notification settings can be found in the following support article: Update your notification settings in Talis Elevate.
+To find out how to review your notification settings, go to Updating your email notification settings.